Climate Change

 Leading Japan in five pillars to achieve policy changes

-(Pursuing policy engagement, promoting decarbonization within companies, providing solutions to decarbonize society, communicating with society, global networks)
+Pursuing policy engagement, promoting decarbonization within companies, providing solutions to decarbonize society, communicating with society, and cooperating with global networks

 Decarbonize the Company and society by making a decarbonization declaration, transitioning to a decarbonized business model, and pursuing corporate collaboration to promote internal decarbonization mainly within supply chains.